-12.12.
-The site is agricultural land and a farmstead, now converted to an employment use, that has been enclosed in modern times by the construction of both the A151 and the A17.
+12.13.
+The site is agricultural land with a farmstead, now partially converted to an employment use, that has been enclosed in modern times by the construction of both the A151 and the A17.
 The land was previously remote from major thoroughfares, with links provided by Northons Lane and Welbourn Lane, both of which have been significantly affected by the construction of the "A" roads.
-Other than the farm access road and the field accesses, there are no existing internal arrangements.
+Other than the farm access road, field ditches around Distillery Farm and the field accesses, there were no existing internal arrangements until the works authorised under the Local Development Order were built out.
 Even the existing field drains run around the site boundaries.